 Avenham and Miller Parks

-For full details visit the Avenham and Miller Parks page
+For full details visit Avenham and Miller Parks

 Park Activities and Events Programme

-Most parks offer environmental, historical and creative events for children, schools, communities and the public including guided walks and activities.
-Visit the What's On calendar to find out about events in Preston and its parks.
+Most parks offer environmental, historical and creative events for children, schools, communities and the public.
+These events include guided walks and activities.
+Visit the What's On calendar to find out about current events in Preston and its parks.

 Map Addresses for Parks in Preston